 Admission & Tuition

 Applicants who have successfully completed the Stoic Essential Studies (SES) course will be eligible for consideration for admission.
 Your mentor may be contacted for their recommendation.
-To apply,send the application to the registrar using the application form below and pay $120 application fee (which will cover the cost of the first term if you are accepted).
-Subsequent tuition fees will be USD $120 per term.
-Once you are admitted, you will be officially registered as a student and a Tutor will be assigned.
+To apply, send the application to the registrar using the application form below and pay US$120 application fee (which will cover the cost of the first term if you are accepted).
+Subsequent tuition fees will be US$120 per term.
+Once you are admitted, you will be officially registered as a student and a mentor will be assigned.
 If you have additional questions, please contact us directly.